tondi/hajto.github.io/_posts/2017-01-31-elixir-essence.md

 friend_of_2({2,3}) #Will return an error saying that there is no such function, because it doesnt match the pattern
 {% endhighlight %}

-Given these tools you can achieve most of the things much faster
+Given these tools you can achieve most of the things much faster and express your thoughts more naturally.